mcarign/CacheSim/README.md

   - L1 + Stream Buffer
   - L1 + L2 + Stream Buffer

+**DISCLAIMER:**
+This code is my own original work.
+It may not be used, copied, or adapted by anyone currently taking this course or by future students for their own project submissions.
+Doing so would violate the course’s academic integrity policies, which the professor has clearly stated.
+This repository is publicly available solely for the purpose of showcasing my work to recruiters, interviewers, and potential employers.

 ## Analysis

 ### Miss Penalty vs. Cache Size (L1 only, fixed block size of 32B):